google/xls/docs_src/dslx_reference.md

 DSLX supports Python-style bit slicing over bits types.
-Note that bits are numbered 0..N starting "from the right (as you would write it on paper)" -- least significant bit, AKA LSb -- for example:
+Note that bits are numbered 0..N starting "from the right (as you would write it on paper)" -- least significant bit, AKA LSb -- for example, for the value `u7:0b100_0111`:

 ```
     Bit    6 5 4 3 2 1 0
   Value    1 0 0 0 1 1 1
 ```

-A slice expression `[n:m]` means to get from bit `n` (inclusive) to bit 'm' exclusive.
-This can be confusing, because the `n` stands to the left of `m` in the expression, but bit `n` would be to the 'right' of `m` in the classical bit numbering (note: Not in the classical array visualization, where element 0 is usually drawn to the left).
+A slice expression `[N:M]` means to get from bit `N` (inclusive) to bit `M` exclusive.
+The start and limit in the slice expression must be signed integral values.

+Aside: This can be confusing, because the `N` stands to the left of `M` in the expression, but bit `N` would be to the 'right' of `M` in the classical bit numbering.
+Additionally, this is not the case in the classical array visualization, where element 0 is usually drawn on the left.

 For example, the expression `[0:2]` would yield: